How does EAS work?

 How do I receive notifications?

-Notifications are delivered to subscribers via a number of secure methods: SFTP sites, Direct Messaging, and PROMPT.
+Notifications are delivered to subscribers via a number of secure methods: EHR Integration, sFTP sites, Direct Messaging, and PROMPT.
 Subscribers are able to choose the method or combination of methods that fit best into their clinical workflows.

 How does the system handle patient consent?

 An organization will need authorization before including an individual on their patient panel for EAS.
 Patient authorization does not need to reference EAS specifically.
 Organizations using EAS are not mandated to use any particular authorization form.
 DHS obtains authorization from program participants for information to be shared with their providers in order to help coordinate the care received under Medical Assistance.
-EAS only sends an alert when consent has been provided by the patient both at the payer/provider level (to include them in the uploaded panel) and at the hospital level (to send the ADT message to EAS).
+EAS only sends an alert when consent has been provided by the patient.
 If an encounter alert is received by the MN EAS for a person that cannot be matched to a panel, the alert is niether sent nor retained.

 Is there a cost for EAS?

-At this time, DHS is covering costs for the implementation of MN EAS and for onboarding Medical Assistance providers to the service.
+DHS is covering costs for the implementation of MN EAS and for onboarding Medical Assistance providers to the service.
+Other subscription fees are here.

 Who is eligible to participate?